Fiserv/Commerce-Hub/docs/Resources/Master-Data/Amount-Components.md

     "freightRate": 1,
     "priceAdjustments": [
       {
+        "priceAdjustments": {
+          "adjustmentType": "DISCOUNT",
           "adjustmentDescription": "This is a discount",
           "adjustmentRate": 10,
           "adjustmentAmount": 2
+        }
       }
     ],
     "netAmount": 40,